hann1010/Remote_SW_SMS/README.md

 # Remote_SW_SMS
 Simple SMS application for Arduino.
-Using Aruino one and Sim900 shield.
+Using Arduino one and Sim900 shield.